sofiawallq/restaurant-sakura/README.md

 ### User Stories

 An agile approach was used to initialize the project, with Epics to draw out the structure for the user stories a give me as a developer the bigger picture of the project.
-After the user stories and epics were finished they were given labels to identify the must-haves, the should-haves and the wont-have - all in line with ...
+After the user stories and epics were finished they were given labels to identify the must-haves, the should-haves, the could-haves and the wont-have - all in line with MoSCoW prioritazion method.

+I do think many of my User Stories should have been split into more detailed stories if this was a project that were to be used by a restaurant IRL.
+For example the "Contact restaurant" User Story could have been split up into stories about reading the contact info, creating the form fields, getting a respones and so on - but in this project I focused on the process of creating some Stories to draw out my process.

-EPIC: Book a table
+__EPIC: Book a table__

-EPIC: Change or delete a reservation
+__EPIC: Manage reservations__

+This section is to me where the User Stories as a site visitor vs site administrator differ the most.

-EPIC: Contact the restaurant
+__EPIC: Contact the restaurant__

-EPIC: Locate the restaurant
+__EPIC: Locate the restaurant__

-EPIC: Look at the menu

-EPIC: Handle bookings(administrator)
+__EPIC: View the menu__